PhonePe/mantis/README.md

 ## Dashboard Setup 📊

+Once the docker setup is complete, please run a scan and follow the below instructions to setup the dashboard.

+> Warning 🚨 - Please note that running a scan is important to setup the dashboard

 - The dashboard is accessible at http://mantis.dashboard:1337
 - Once you access the dashboard, create an account on AppSmith.
 - Now go to base [url](http://mantis.dashboard:1337)